50054-cdpa/notes/docs/fp_haskell.md

 Haskell is one of the pure function programming languages that adopts lazy evaluation.
 That makes it very special.

 Haskell is widely used in the industry and the research communities.
-There many industry projects and open source projects were implemented mainly in Haskell, e.g. Pandoc, Mu, Idris, Elm and etc. There are many other languages are strongly influenced by Haskell, e.g. Scala, Rust and even Python.
+There are many industry projects and open source projects implemented mainly in Haskell, e.g. Pandoc, Mu, Idris, Elm and etc. Many other languages are strongly influenced by Haskell, e.g. Scala, Rust and even Python.
 For more details in how Haskell is used in the real-world business, you may refer to the following for further readings.

 * [Haskell in Production: Standard Chartered](https://serokell.io/blog/haskell-in-production-standard-chartered)